Simply put, a photo is an exposure; the more you understand about exposure, the better your photos will be.

-Daylight: This photo has excellent lighting conditions so you can use fast settings on your camera.
-The photo below was taken at 1/250 of a second, an aperture of f/14 and ISO 100.
+Daylight: The photo below has excellent lighting conditions allowing you to use fast settings on your camera.
+It was taken at 1/250 of a second, an aperture of f/14 and ISO 100.

-Night: Photos of scenes at night are best taken using a tripod, that way you can create long exposures and play with the light without producing a blur.
-This photo below was taken using a 30 second exposure, a wide aperture of f/4.5 and an ISO of 400.
+Night: Photos of scenes at night are best taken using a tripod, this allows you to create long exposures and play with the light without producing blur.
+The photo below was taken using a 30 second exposure, a wide aperture of f/4.5 and an ISO of 400.

-indoors: I regularly use a flash indoors and bounce it off a wall or a ceiling to create a more natural effect.
+Indoors: I regularly use a flash indoors, bouncing it off a wall or ceiling to create a more natural effect.
 The settings used below were 1/50 of a second, f/7.1 and ISO400 with a flash bouncing of the ceiling.

 — — —